 The term you should be looking for really depends on your company’s specific situation.

 For example, a fast-moving startup with an unpredictable future and a short financial history would likely benefit the most from a short-term lease (in Austin, a short-term lease is anything ranging from one to three years).
 On the other hand, if a company has an established history and a good idea of what revenues will be in the future, they may prefer a longer lease (in Austin, this would be anything over five years).

 This may be one of the first points you negotiate as it drives many of the other factors included in the lease.
 However, in a market like Austin’s today, tenants do not get to choose their lease term, and landlords are pushing for longer leases.

-Base rent is the predetermined amount of rent the tenant must pay, regardless of what operating expenses or revenue was in any month.
-This rate is often quoted on a square foot per year basis, meaning that a 10,000-sf tenant paying a base rate of $20/sf will be paying $200,000 a year in base rent.
+Base rent is the predetermined amount of rent the tenant must pay, regardless of what operating expenses or revenue were in any month.
+This rate is often quoted on a square foot per year basis, meaning that a 10,000-square-foot tenant paying a base rate of $20 per square foot will be paying $200,000 a year in base rent.
 While this may seem simple at first, it does get more complicated when you start to really look at the details.

 Rentable Square Feet vs. Usable Square Feet

 In commercial buildings, there is a difference between rentable square feet and usable square feet, and this difference has to be clear for you to truly understand what base rent is.